The former “Yugoslavia Tribunal” as Monument of Justice

 De onderstaande tekst is niet beschikbaar in het Nederlands en wordt in het Engels weergegeven.

-After Nuremberg, there is probably no other place where the future of Europe has been so definitively tested and secured as in The Hague.
-The iconic building of the former International Criminal Tribunal for the former Yugoslavia (ICTY) has become a global icon of international law and transitional justice since its establishment in 1993.
-As the direct successor of the International Military Tribunal of Nuremberg in 1945-1946, this UN tribunal was after 25 years of unprecedented success in investigating and trying all major war crimes suspects from the Yugoslavia wars of the 1990s.
-It has also made history through a first application of the UN Genocide Convention with the trial of the 1995 Srebrenica massacre.
-This report addresses the question of how the significance of the International Criminal Tribunal for the former Yugoslavia as a heritage and memorial site for its many (inter)national stakeholders can be preserved after the departure of the UN and a possible redevelopment of the site.
+After Nuremberg, there is probably no other place where the future of Europe has been so definitively tested and safeguarded as in The Hague.
+The iconic building of the former International Criminal Tribunal for the former Yugoslavia (ICTY) has become a global symbol of international law and transitional justice since its establishment in 1993.
+As the direct successor to the International Military Tribunal of Nuremberg in 1945-1946, this UN tribunal concluded 25 years of unprecedented success in investigating and trying all major war crimes suspects from the wars in the former Yugoslavia during the 1990s.
+It also made history through the first application of the UN Genocide Convention in the trial of the 1995 Srebrenica massacre.
+This report addresses the question of how the significance of the International Criminal Tribunal for the former Yugoslavia, as a heritage and memorial site for its many (inter)national stakeholders, can be preserved following the withdrawal of the UN and a possible redevelopment of the site.

 Auteurs